The Righteousness Which is of Faith

 But says one, "Don't you believe that righteousness must be inwrought in the human character?
 What about the believer's sanctification?"
 To which we answer, We certainly believe in the necessity of moral renovation within man.
 Christians will live righteously in this present evil world.
 But the most excellent virtues within the saints have no part in their justification before God.
 The law requires a far more excellent righteousness than is found within any man's experience.

 It is most important to observe that Paul never confuses the saving righteousness of God with the work of grace upon the hearts of God's people.
 Paul speaks of two gifts: the gift of righteousness (Rom.
 5:17), and the gift of the Spirit (Rom.5:5).
-In the book of Romans Paul shows that this gift of righteousness is imputed (credited), and the Spirit is imparted (infused).
+In the book of Romans Paul shows that this gift of righteousness is imputed (credited), and the gift of the Spirit is imparted (infused).
 The gift of righteousness places the believer in such favorable standing with God that he is given access to the gift of the Holy Spirit.
 Romans 5:1-5 shows that the Spirit is poured in the heart as a result of justification.
 Or as Paul says in Romans 8:10, the Spirit brings life "because you have been justified."
 N.E.B.

 The Spirit is poured upon believers on no other basis than the righteousness of Christ.
-It is not bestowed because of men's attainments, but because of Christ's atonement.
+It is not bestowed because of a man's attainment, but because of Christ's atonement.
 Nothing but the doing and dying of Christ can entitle anyone to receive the gift of the Holy Spirit.
 But when a repentant sinner grasps by faith the sacrifice of Christ in His behalf, God's righteousness is upon him.
 He appears before God not only as if he had never sinned, but he is clothed with more moral excellence than the angel Gabriel.

 The Spirit reproduces in the life of the believer the attributes of the character of Christ.
 He stirs him up to all manner of diligence, making him willing to do and to die for the Master.
 But none of these virtues, be it ever so excellent, justifies the believer.
-They are not the cause of his right standing with God, but the fruit of it.
+They are not the root of his right standing with God, but the fruit of it.

 The Holy Spirit does not come to speak of Himself (John 16:13-15).

 There is a reason for not knowing His name.
 He comes only to glorify Christ.
-It is His work to create faith in Jesus, and to lead the believer from one measure of faith to another measure of faith (Rom.
+It is His work to create faith in Jesus, and to lead the repentant believer from one measure of faith to another measure of faith (Rom.
 1:17).

 The just lives by faith in his Righteousness which is up in heaven, and it is the Spirit's work to create, maintain and strengthen that faith.
-The more the Spirit works within a believer, the more it will lead him to rely on that righteousness which is outside, above and beyond him.
+The more the Spirit works within a repentant believer, the more it will lead him to rely on that righteousness which is outside, above and beyond him.
 The Spirit will never lead a man to look within his own experience for acceptance and right standing with God.
 As John Bunyan testified:

 True sanctification, being an inward work, is for the most part invisible and imperceptible to the one who experiences it.
 It may be illustrated by this physical fact— we can see others, but we cannot see ourselves.
 So it is in the spiritual realm.
 It is our work to behold Christ, to rejoice that He is our righteousness, and to rest in the fact that His righteousness is all-sufficient.